BLCM/bl3mods/Aaron0000/Balands/README.md

 Slightly adjusted the duration of the following anointments: Clone-Swap weapon damage, Phasecast weapon damage, and Attack Command movement.

-Removed Legendary gear from Earl's Black Market's standard item pool and limited the Item of the Day Legendary gear to level 35 or higher.
+Removed Legendary gear (that isn't a quest reward) from Earl's Black Market and replaced the Item of the Day with a guaranteed Alien-Barrel weapon due to Legendary gear being too cheap in the beginning of a playthrough.
+This change will hopefully be reverted in a future update after adjusting the prices in Earl's vendor.

 Buffed the damage of the Kyb's Worth by 35%.